Compiler-First State Space Duality and Portable $O(1)$ Autoregressive Caching for Inference: Method

-Mamba-2 makes $B$, $C$, and $\Delta$ input-dependent and restricts $A$ to a diagonal scalar per head.
-The discretised recurrence, unrolled over a chunk of $L$ tokens, is equivalent to a structured matrix-vector product:
+Mamba-2~\citep{dao2024transformers} makes $B$, $C$, and $\Delta$ input-dependent and restricts $A$ to a diagonal scalar per head.
+Unrolled over a chunk of $L$ tokens, the discrete recurrence admits the dual form

-where $L$ is a lower-triangular matrix of accumulated decay factors derived from $\exp(\text{segsum}(A \cdot \Delta))$.
-Inter-chunk state propagation is a separate recurrence over chunk-level states.
-The intra-chunk path is parallel (matrix multiplication); the inter-chunk path is sequential but lightweight.
+where $\mathcal{L}$ is a lower-triangular matrix of accumulated decay factors obtained by exponentiating a segment-wise prefix sum of $A \cdot \Delta$ over each chunk.
+Inter-chunk state propagation is a separate sequential recurrence over chunk-level summary states whose FLOP count is small relative to the intra-chunk matmuls.